 We support community benefits agreements that are enforceable by community members.

-We are exploring how CJC can improve the use of entrepreneurship and worker-owned cooperatives as an employment strategy for marginalized job seekers.
+We participate in the Chicagoland Cooperative Economy Coalition with the goal of promoting worker-owned cooperatives as an employment strategy for marginalized job seekers.

 We advance accountability in local economic development—accountability for quality jobs for local residents.

 This area of our policy work supports two of our strategic goals: to promote the development of alternative business models that create opportunities for people living in poverty; and to reduce systemic barriers to employment experienced by people of color and women.
-For more info, contact Carrie Thomas.
+For more info, contact Mari Castaldi.

 Public budgets: Sustainable public resources are needed at the federal, state, and local level to ensure employment opportunity.
-Currently we work with the Responsible Budget Coalition, Illinois Partners for Human Service, and the Fair Tax campaign to break through Illinois’ state budget crisis that is causing suffering in communities across the state.
+Currently we work with the Responsible Budget Coalition, Illinois Partners for Human Service, and the Fair Tax campaign to secure progressive and sustainable revenue solutions for Illinois’s ongoing budget crisis.

 Criminal justice: A criminal record of any kind follows individuals for too long and creates unnecessary barriers to employment.
 We support the work of partners like ROCCI and Safer Foundation to reduce these barriers.

-Work supports: When a job isn’t keeping someone out of poverty, additional supports such as SNAP benefits, unemployment insurance, and TANF payments can help make a family’s budget work.
+Work supports: When a job pays only poverty wages, additional supports such as SNAP benefits, unemployment insurance, and TANF payments can help make a family’s budget work.
 We support programs that keep people out of poverty when employment can’t.

-This area of our policy work supports two of our strategic goals: to promote the development of alternative business models that create opportunities for people living in poverty; and to reduce systemic barriers to employment experienced by people of color and women.
+These areas of policy work support many of our strategic goals: to promote the development of alternative business models that create opportunities for people living in poverty; to ensure an inclusive continuum of education and training; to reduce systemic barriers to employment experienced by people of color and women; and to ensure a robust network of community-based service providers.
+For more information, contact Mari Castaldi.